hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 This workshop introduces students to Vault and some of its more advanced data protection capabilities to enable the Zero Trust security model.

+We will also touch on Consul and Boundary, and where they fit into the Zero Trust model

 ---
 layout: true